Colin Wilson: Adaptations

-Tobe Hooper directed the film Lifeforce, based on Wilson's novel The Space Vampires.
+Tobe Hooper directed the film Lifeforce, an adaptation written by Dan O'Bannon based on Wilson's novel The Space Vampires.
 After its release, Colin Wilson recalled that author John Fowles regarded the film adaptation of Fowles' own novel The Magus as the worst film adaptation of a novel ever.
 Wilson told Fowles there was now a worse one.

-A film of his 1961 novel Adrift in Soho by director Pablo Behrens was released by Burning Films in 2018.
+A film of his 1961 novel Adrift in Soho by director Pablo Behrens was released by Burning Films in 2018 with a score by Anthony Reynolds.

 Illness and death

 After a major spinal operation in 2011, Wilson suffered a stroke and lost his ability to speak.
 He was admitted to hospital in October 2013 for pneumonia.
 He died on 5 December 2013 and was buried in the churchyard at Gorran Churchtown in Cornwall.
 A memorial service for him was held at St James's Church, Piccadilly, London, on 14 October 2014.

 Reception

-Howard F. Dossor, author of a book about Wilson’s career, wrote appreciatively: "Wilson constitutes one of the most significant challenges to twentieth-century critics.
+Howard F. Dossor, author of a book about Wilson's career, wrote appreciatively: "Wilson constitutes one of the most significant challenges to twentieth-century critics.
 It seems most likely that critics analysing his work in the middle of the twenty-first century, will be puzzled that his contemporaries paid such inadequate attention to him.
 But it is not merely for their sake that he should be examined.
 Critics who turn to him will find themselves involved in the central questions of our age and will be in touch with a mind that has disclosed an extraordinary resilience in addressing them."
 Critic Nicolas Tredell agreed: "The twenty-first century may look back on Colin Wilson as one of the novelists who foresaw the future of fiction, and something, perhaps, of the future of man."

 Science writer Martin Gardner saw Wilson as an intelligent writer who was duped by paranormal claims.
 He once commented that "Colin bought it all.
 With unparalleled egotism and scientific ignorance he believed almost everything he read about the paranormal, no matter how outrageous."
 Gardner described Wilson's book The Geller Phenomenon as "the most gullible book ever written about the Israeli charlatan".
 Gardner concluded that Wilson had decayed into an "occult eccentric" writing books for the "lunatic fringe".
 The psychologist Dorothy Rowe gave Wilson's book Men of Mystery a negative review and wrote that it "does nothing to advance research into the paranormal".
 Benjamin Radford has written that Wilson had a "bias toward mystery-mongering" and that he ignored scientific and skeptical arguments on some of the topics he wrote about.
 Radford described Wilson's book The Mammoth Encyclopedia of the Unsolved as "riddled with errors and obfuscating omissions, betraying a bizarre disregard for accuracy".